-Susan is an experienced County Councillor, representing the Dunmow area for many years and has also served locally as a District Councillor in High Easter and The Rodings .
+Susan is an experienced County Councillor, representing the Dunmow Division for many years as well as being the District Councillor in High Easter and The Rodings .
 She has lived in Essex all her life, moving to High Easter in 1989.
 Husband, Graham, is a GP, and they have six sons between them.
-Susan has worked in many roles at the County Council and is currently Deputy Cabinet Member for Communities, Vice Chairman of the Essex Pension Fund and Chairman of Stansted Airport Community Trust.

 Working for Our Community